defano/wyldcard/README.md

 9           | `and`      | Logical AND for boolean values
 10 (lowest) |  `or`      | Logical OR for boolean values

-HyperCard evaluates factors and terms in the expression in the following order (top to bottom):
+HyperCard uses the following order (top to bottom) to evaluate factors and terms in an expression:

 Term                    | Description
 ------------------------|------------
-`empty`                 | Keyword expression representing the empty string _Built-in Function_     | Evaluation of a built-in function (e.g., `the mouse`) _User-defined Function_ | Evaluation of a user-defined function (e.g., `fact(10)`)
+`empty`                 | Keyword expression representing the empty string (e.g., `if x is empty`) _Built-in Function_     | Evaluation of a built-in function (e.g., `the mouse`) _User-defined Function_ | Evaluation of a user-defined function (e.g., `fact(10)`)
 _Literal_               | Evaluation of a literal value (e.g., `"Hello world!"`)